bishalgit/git-workshop/README.md

 ## Best practices about unit tests in Odoo sh
 Even when you can use tags to run only your tests, its good practice if you run also Odoo tests.

+## Odoo sh best practices
+Always check your settings after first time push of the branch

 ## Reference
 - https://www.algolia.com/blog/engineering/master-git-rebase/